-Carla Drysdale is a Canadian poet who lives in France just over the border from Geneva, where she works as an editor, writer and communications consultant for the United Nations.
-She lives with her husband and two boys.
+Carla Drysdale is a Canadian poet who lives in France just over the border from Geneva, where she works as an editor, writer and communications consultant for the United Nations and international organizations.
+She lives with her husband and two sons.

 Her poems have appeared in numerous publications, including Paris Press, Cleaver Magazine, PRISM, The Same, LIT, The Literary Review of Canada, Canadian Literature, The Fiddlehead, Global City Review, Literary Mama and in the anthology Entering the Real World: VCCA Poets on Mt.
 San Angelo.
 In May, 2014 she was awarded PRISM's annual Earle Birney poetry prize for her poem, "Inheritance."
 She was nominated by Zoetic Press in 2015 for Bettering American Poetry recognition.
 Her poem, “New Year's Eve” was set to music by American Pulitzer-prize winning composer David Del Tredici.